nba-emu/NanoBoyAdvance/DEBUG_REPORT.md

 # Dreamcast Kirby Crash Debug Report

+Active planning has moved to `ROADMAP.md`.
+This file is kept as the evidence log for the Kirby large-ROM crash investigation.

 ## Test Case

 - ROM: `C:\Users\allen\Downloads\Kirby & the Amazing Mirror\Kirby & The Amazing Mirror (USA).gba`